cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

     vol, _ = solver_sirt(p, sino, iterations=100)
 ```

-It is possible to specify an intial solution or box limits on the solutions like
+It is possible to specify an initial solution or box limits on the solutions like
 the following:
 ```python
 x0 = np.ones(vol_shape_xy)  # Initial solution